mainkoon81/Study-09-MachineLearning-B/README.md

 <img src="https://user-images.githubusercontent.com/31917400/41206510-138f1800-6cfd-11e8-8cec-63a6233c6ff0.jpg" />

 ### Concept_02.
 Multi-class Classification
+**1. Softmax Function**
 When the problem has 3 or more classes ?
 How to turn all scores(WX+b, which is a linear function) into probabilities?(of course, Sigmoid)
  - Note that scores often can be negative, and we need to calculate probability.
 See 'exp() of Sigmoid' can turn them into positive.
-> **Softmax Function**
 <img src="https://user-images.githubusercontent.com/31917400/41224711-06ad2c7c-6d65-11e8-8264-0f966ac381b3.jpg" />

-Takes as input a list of numbers, and returns the list of values given by the softmax function.
+ - Let's say we have 'n' classes and our linear model(WX+b) gives us the score: Z_1...Z_n, each score for each class.
+Let's turn them into probabilities.
+Takes as input a list of numbers(scores), and returns the list of values(possibilities) given by the softmax function.
 ```
 def softmax(L):
     expL = np.exp(L)